openfga/openfga/docs/security-self-assessment.md

 **Upgrading OpenFGA Database Schema**

-When new version of OpenFGA are installed, it might imply to run a database migration in the target system.
+When new version of OpenFGA are installed, it might imply running a database migration in the target system.
 To avoid downtime, migrations need to be carefully written and planned.

 ### Goals